-You can see that some of these symptoms are highly specific and you will relate with them if you've ever experienced them before.
+You can see that some of these symptoms are highly specific and you will relate to them if you’ve ever experienced them before.

 But why do patients experience them?

-The problem is not this response necessary, but the fact that this response tends to get triggered day in and day out.
+The problem is not that this response is necessary, but the fact that this response tends to get triggered day in and day out.